wragge/hansard-language/data/words/revolution-hofreps-1970/contexts.md

 * Anyone who has been closely associated with schools, as J have, cannot but be aware of the **revolution** taking place in curriculum development.

 * As to the second point raised by the honourable gentleman, that is, that three countries, Pakistan, India and Indonesia, because of the green **revolution** that has occurred in those countries, no longer have any necessity for wheat, I point out to him that not only have they a necessity for it, but they are importing it now because they need it in order to feed their hungry millions.

+* The clear lesson of the Industrial **Revolution** has been that where men are naive enough to believe that they can pit themselves against machines they have always lost.

 * Our technological **revolution** which has taken man to the moon and into space has brought with .it fundamental changes in our lifestyle.